HOW TO SPEND three DAYS IN ZION NATIONAL PARK WITH KIDS

 WHERE TO STAY

 The closest town to Zion NP is Springdale, Utah.
 A small mountain community with tons of lodging options, grocery stores and restaurants.
-This is my number one choice in where to stay.
-If you find that you booked too late and lodging is sold out in Springdale, look at Virgin, Utah, just 30 minutes away, then your other options will be to stay in St. George or Kanab, Utah which are both about an hours drive from Zion.
-As a side note, hotels will be almost half the price in St. George and Kanab vs. staying in Springdale.
-Sometimes it’s worth it to stay further away if you stay just one night to save money.
+This would be my number one choice in where to stay.
+If you find that you booked too late and lodging is sold out in Springdale, look at Virgin, Utah, just 30 minutes away, then your other options will be to stay in St. George or Kanab, Utah which are both about an hour’s drive from Zion.

 You can spend as much or as little as you want on lodging in Zion.
 From primitive campgrounds to luxury hotels.
 The key is to book early (6-9 months early if visiting in the summer) for the widest availability and pricing.